 We encourage you to visit Soka University of America.
-The Office of Admission will arrange a campus tour and make appointments for you with the Dean of the Graduate School and/or the Program Director.
+The Office of Admission will arrange a campus tour and make appointments for you.
 Please call at least two (2) weeks in advance to schedule a campus visit.

 Contact Information: Phone: 888.600.SOKA (7652)